I loved you is a reversible text

 I start with my literal translation:

-I loved you: the love in my soul still, possibly,
+I loved you: the love, still, possibly,

 I loved you wordlessly, hopelessly,